-\\\\ Review the APE and ILE guidelines (explains rules, contains forms).
+Review the APE and ILE guidelines (explains rules, contains forms).

 When the APE is confirmed complete Online Learning Agreement found on the CPH APE website.
-Submission of the online APE learning agreement will electronically route the agreement to the faculty and preceptor designated on the form by the student for approval.
-When approved the APE course (PUBHLTH 7189) will be added to the student's schedule.
-APE forms can be found on the CPH website.
+Submission of the online APE learning agreement will electronically route the agreement to the faculty and preceptor designated on the form by you for approval.
+The APE course (PUBHLTH 7189) will be added to your schedule when all approvals have been given.
+APE forms can be found on the CPH website: https://cph.osu.edu.